 Accountability, however, is the crux of my understanding of the Demand System.
 Lewis (2018) describes the process by which YouTubers are held accountable by their viewers, paying attention to their comments and continuing to provide a steady stream of content.
 This accountability can be extremely taxing for creators; legacy media accounts of non-political YouTubers experiencing "burnout" from the constant pressure abound.
-The stakes are heightened because another important revenue stream is another form of public measure.
-"SuperChat" or Patreon or related technologies allow especially invested viewers to pay extra in exchange for personalized attention or bonus videos. high-profile viewer dissatisfaction can threaten this valuable revenue stream.
+The stakes are heightened because of the visible form of another important revenue stream for many of these YouTubers make their living, through "SuperChat" or Patreon or other technologies; high-profile viewer dissatisfaction can threaten their careers.

-There is a tension between authenticity and accountability that mirrors the central empirical question at issue: If creators are speaking their authentic truths, how can they also be accountable to audience feedback?
-I am personally bemused to see "authenticity" invoked as a criterion for what is ultimately and obviously a performance; to be "authentic" in the DIY/punk ethos of my youth meant to refuse to "sell out," to refuse to bow to audience demand and instead to remain committed to some higher artistic calling.
+There is a tension between authenticity and accountability that mirrors the central empirical question of this paper: if creators are speaking their authentic truths, how can they also be accountable to audience feedback?
+I am personally bemused to see "authenticity" invoked as a criterion for what is ultimately and obviously a performance; to be "authentic" in the DIY/punk ethos of my youth meant to refuse to "sell out," to refuse to bow to audience demand but rather to remain committed to some higher artistic calling.

-Of course, the fact that I don't "get it" may be part of the appeal.
-The "establishment" to which so much of YouTube Politics across the left-right spectrum is opposed is premised on this epistemology of objectivity.
-Joseph Phillips, in our discussions about the distinctive, appeal of YouTube, proposed an alternative way to think about the goals of the YouTube audience.
+Ultimately, of course, the fact that I don't "get it" may be part of the appeal.
+The "establishment" to which so much of original YouTube politics content is opposed is premised on this epistemology of objectivity.
+Joseph Phillips, in our discussions about the way that YouTube Politics functions, proposed an alternative way to think about the goals of the YouTube audience.

 These are not people with a lot of agency in their day-to-day life, to say nothing of the political system in a country of nearly 400 million people.
-The centrality of accountability directly empowers viewers. comments on each video express approval or disapproval; if the creator makes some kind of misstep, either in their personal life or in the political positions they adopt, their audience can let them have it.
+The centrality of accountability among the creators in turn empowers their viewers.
+Their comments on each video express approval or disapproval; if the creator makes some kind of misstep, either in their personal life or in the political positions they adopt, their audience can let them have it.

-Scandals, cancellations and apology videos serve as the "media events" within communities of YouTubers and their audiences.
+Scandals, cancellation and apology videos serve as the "media events" within communities of YouTubers and their audiences.
 They can set off chains of reactions, where other related YouTubers chime in on an issue; collaborative videos to address a concern; and audience reactions both on the platform and on other social media platforms.
-Despite (to me) the absurdity of the self-seriousness of everyone involved in what is literally a performance, this YouTuber/audience dynamic is at the core of the Supply and Demand System across the social world.
+Despite (to me) the absurdity of the self-seriousness of everyone involved in what is transparently a kind of performance, this YouTuber/audience dynamic is at the core of the supply and demand system across the social world.

 Journalist Jeremy Gordon analogized this media environment to that of professional wrestling.
 Yes, it's all fake: scripted and overacted, a strange farce of true physical competition.
-But a lack of faith in the larger system means that people believe that everything is fake.
+But a lack of faith in the overall system implies that people believe that everything is fake.
 We might as well consume the more compelling fiction, the one that takes us seriously, rather than the establishment fiction which doesn't care about us at all.